 - All Non-Independent Expenditure Ads by Candidates and Political Party Committees

 Advertisements include mass mailings (including blast e-mails), paid telephone calls, radio and television ads, billboards, yard signs, and electronic media ads.

-A disclaimer is the portion of a political message that identifies the person or entity that paid for or authorized the communication.
+An advertisement disclosure is the portion of a political message that identifies the committee that paid for or authorized the communication.
 “Paid for by [committee name]” or "Ad paid for by [committee name]" is the basic disclosure required on campaign communications.
 Please see the Advertising Disclosure Charts above for detailed information on disclosure requirements.

 What is a Committee?

 A candidate’s campaign committee, a ballot measure committee, a general purpose committee, a political party committee, a slate mailer organization, a major donor, and a person or entity making independent expenditures on candidates or ballot measures in California are all types of committees that may be subject to the Act’s ad disclosure requirements.

 A person or entity qualifies as a committee under the Act if they receive contributions for political purposes of $2,000 or more per year; if they make independent expenditures on California candidates or ballot measures of $1,000 or more per year; or if they make contributions to California candidates or ballot measures of $10,000 or more per year.

 Are the Act's Ad Disclosure Rules the Same for All Committees and All Ads?